mahmutaunal/zapret-macos-discord/README.md

 This project provides a simple macOS installer for using Discord with Zapret on Apple Silicon Macs.

+> [!WARNING]
+> This project modifies macOS PF/network behavior.
+> Use at your own risk.

 ## Tested Setup

 - macOS